 What You Need to Know About 4-Point Inspections

-A 4-point inspection is a type of home inspection that is often required on homes that are over 25 years old in the State of Florida in order to obtain homeowner’s insurance coverage.
-There is simply no way to avoid this in order to obtain or renew homeowner’s insurance on older homes.
+Whether you are buying or selling a home in the Tampa Bay area, a 4-point inspection is a type of home inspection that is often required on homes in the State of Florida in order to obtain homeowner’s insurance coverage.
+There is simply no way to avoid this in order to obtain or renew homeowner’s insurance on most homes, but especially on older homes.

-Whether you’re buying or selling a home in Florida, it’s important to understand what will be inspected and what some of the main concerns can be in a home when trying to obtain insurance (Note: Homeowner’s insurance is often REQUIRED by lenders if you are purchasing a home with a mortgage).
+Before you buy or sell a home, it’s important to understand what will be inspected during a 4-point inspection and what some of the main concerns can be in a home when trying to obtain insurance (Note: Homeowner’s insurance is often REQUIRED by lenders if you are purchasing a home with a mortgage).

 To get started, the name ‘4-point inspection,’ comes from that fact that there are 4 major areas of a home that must be inspected and reviewed:

-Heating, Ventilation, & Air Conditioner (HVAC)- Must be cooling AND heating.
-Date of last service date if present must be noted (i.e. When was the last time that condensate line was cleaned out?).
+Heating, Ventilation, & Air Conditioner (HVAC)- The HVAC system must be properly cooling AND heating the home.
+The date of the last service date, if present, must be noted (i.e. When was the last time that condensate line was cleaned out?).

-Electrical- ALL electrical must be in good working order.
+Electrical- ALL electrical systems must be in good working order.
 Inspectors will check all outlets and pop covers to see what’s going on behind the scenes.
-No single strand aluminum wiring, no cloth wiring, no open splices or exposed wiring will pass.
-Some brands of panels are not accepted (we can provide a list of those common brands if requested).
+No single strand aluminum wiring, no cloth wiring, no open splices, or exposed wiring will pass the inspection.
+Some brands of panels are not accepted as well (we can provide a list of those common brands if requested).

-Plumbing- Must be in good working order.
+Plumbing- Must be in good working order throughout the home.
 No visible leaks.
 All plumbing fixtures will be inspected.
 When we say all, we mean ALL.
-Toilets, sinks, shower, tubs, water heater, dishwasher, washing machine, water line to fridge, etc. Basically, anywhere there is water will be inspected.
+Toilets, sinks, shower, tubs, water heater, dishwasher, washing machine, water line to fridge, etc. Basically, anywhere there is water, that will be inspected.